An Ecological Robustness-Oriented Approach for Power System Network Expansion: Acknowledgment

 \section{Acknowledgment}

-The authors would like to acknowledge the US Department of Energy Cybersecurity for Energy Delivery Systems program under award DE-OE0000895, the National Science Foundation under Grant 1916142, and the Texas A\&M Energy Institute for their support of this project.
+The authors would like to acknowledge the Texas A\&M Energy Institute, the National Science Foundation under awards 1916142 and 2220347, and the US Department of Energy Cybersecurity for Energy Delivery Systems program under award DE-OE0000895 for their support of this work.

+\begin{IEEEbiography}[{ }]{Hao Huang (Member, IEEE)} received the B.S. degree in Electrical Engineering (Power System and Its Automation) from Harbin Institute of Technology, Harbin, Heilongjiang Province, China, in 2014, the M.S. degree in Electrical Engineering (Electric Power) from University of Southern California, Los Angeles, CA, USA, in 2016, and the Ph.D. degree in Electrical Engineering at Texas A\&M University, College State, TX, USA, in 2022.
+He is currently a Postdoctoral Research Associate at Princeton University.
+His research focuses on power system resilience, power system planning and operation, cyber-physical security, and scientific machine learning. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Zeyu Mao (Member, IEEE)} received the B.S. degree in Electrical Engineering from Chongqing University, Chongqing, China, in 2015, the M.S. degree in Electrical and Computer Engineering from the University of Illinois at Urbana–Champaign, IL, USA, in 2017 and the Ph.D. degree in Electrical Engineering at Texas A\&M University, College State, TX, USA, in 2022.
+He is currently a Quantitative Trading Analyst at DRW Holdings.
+His research interests include power system market, power system cyber-physical modeling, data-driven power system control, and sparse matrix ordering. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Varuneswara Panyam} received the B.S. degree in Mechanical Engineering from Shiv Nadar University, Greater Noida, Uttar Pradesh, India, in 2016, and the M.S. degree in Mechanical Engineering from Texas A\&M University, College State, TX, USA, in 2018.
+He is currently working at Rani Therapeutics. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Astrid Layton} received the B.S. degree in Mechanical Engineering from the University of Pittsburgh in Pittsburgh, PA in 2009 and the Ph.D. degree in Mechanical Engineering from Georgia Institute of Technology in Atlanta, Georgia in 2014, respectively.
+She is currently an Assistant Professor at Texas A\&M University in the Mechanical Engineering department.
+Her research looks at bio-inspired network design problems, focusing on the use of biological ecosystems as inspiration for the design of sustainable and resilient complex human networks and systems. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Katherine R. Davis (Senior Member, IEEE)} received the B.S. degree from The University of Texas at Austin, Austin, TX, USA, in 2007, and the M.S. and Ph.D. degrees from the University of Illinois at Urbana–Champaign, Champaign, IL, USA, in 2009 and 2011, respectively, all in electrical engineering.
+She is currently an Assistant Professor of electrical and computer engineering with Texas A\&M University.
+Her research interests include Operation and Control of Power Systems, Interactions between Computer Networks and Power Networks, Security-oriented Cyber-physical Analysis Techniques, Data-driven and Model-based Coupled Infrastructure Analysis and Simulation. \end{IEEEbiography}